 With Facebook feeds full of tantalizing foodie videos, food photography on Instagram and every kind of recipe you can imagine on Pinterest, modern life is a minefield of temptations that can lead us to wonder, how on earth can we learn how to stop eating so much?

-The South Beach Diet provides nutritionally-balanced meals and snacks that won’t leave you hungry and at risk of overindulging.
+The South Beach Diet food delivery service provides nutritionally-balanced meals and snacks that won’t leave you hungry and at risk of overindulging.
 Fortunately, there are also dozens of scientifically vetted ways to make your way safely through without packing on pounds.
 Here are some of our favorite strategies to stop eating so much food:

 1. Make yourself work for it.

 Foods that require a little bit of manual labor on your part—like shelling or peeling—can help you eat less and still feel satisfied.
 In a 2011 study published in the journal Appetite, students who were given a bowl of in-shell pistachios ate 41 percent fewer calories during class than those students who were given pre-shelled pistachios.
 But the students in both groups felt just as full and satisfied.

 2. Opt for smaller plates.